NEUBIAS/training-resources/_includes/ome_zarr/ome_zarr_creation_BatchConvert.md

 batchconvert omezarr -st s3 -dt s3 --drop_series --merge_files --concatenation_order t data/JPEG data/ZARR/$USER;
 ```
 This conversion mode assumes that the input files are part of the same series and thus will merge them along a specific axis during the conversion process.
-The `merge_files` flag ensures the grouped conversion option and the `--concatenation_order t` option makes sure that the files are merged along the time channel.
+The `--merge_files` flag specifies the grouped conversion option and the `--concatenation_order t` option allows the files to be merged along the time channel.

 **Check what has changed at the s3 end after the conversion:**
 ```